-Two weeks ago, Facebook gave the world a heads up that a massive data breach affected as many as 90 million user accounts, and I had reason to believe I was one of them.
-So I tried to delete most of my personal information from Facebook, and discovered it was strangely hard to do.
+A while ago Facebook gave the world a heads up that a massive data breach affected as many as 90 million user accounts, and I had reason to believe I was one of them.
+So naturally I tried to delete most of my personal information from Facebook, and discovered it was strangely hard to do.

 Today, in the immediate aftermath of the news that hackers had access to the personal information of about 30 million Facebook users, I got an “Update on Security Incident” notification on the top of my Facebook Timeline.
-Yeah, I was one of the unlucky millions.
+So yeah, it turned out I was one of the unlucky millions.
 This demanded more rage-deleting.

 Why does it matter?
 It’s not easy to figure out what Facebook tracks about you.
 The company’s mammoth Data Policy clocks in at over 4,200 words, and there are many things Facebook’s privacy policies don’t tell you.
 We will probably never know how much Facebook knows about us.
 I’m not even sure Facebook knows how much it knows about us.
 So when hackers break into Facebook, who knows what they know?